 The entry-level GLA 180 is fitted with a 1.3-litre turbo petrol engine serving up 134bhp.
 Step up to the GLA 200 and with 161bhp, even the same 1.3-litre petrol packs a pretty big punch, and it virtually matches the GLA 200d for performance, getting from 0-62mph in 8.7 seconds.
 The 2.0-litre GLA 250 is the most potent model in the standard range, with 221bhp shrinking this to 6.9 seconds and giving the GLA a 149mph top speed, but even this is dramatically overshadowed by the AMG versions.

 With 302bhp, even the lower-powered GLA 35 is still significantly more potent than the GLA 250, and every AMG version gets four-wheel drive and an eight-speed automatic gearbox as standard.
 Excellent traction means the 35 springs off the line from 0-62mph in 5.1 seconds as the gearbox fires up through the ratios.
 It can be a bit more hesitant to kick down, though, and then selects a lower gear than you expected, so manual changes using the paddles tend to be more satisfying.
 At idle the four-cylinder engine sounds rather rough but a loud exhaust note soon takes over once the GLA 35 is on the move.

 The Mercedes GLA is also available as a plug-in hybrid model that uses a 1.3-litre petrol engine in combination with an electric motor.
 It’s pretty quick, with 0-62mph taking 7.1 seconds, but the power delivery has been designed to be smooth rather than sporty.
+The 250 e is happy to favour electric power when there's enough charge in the battery, while the switch between petrol and electric is almost seamless.
 We’ve reviewed the GLA 250 e plug-in hybrid separately.